Surhud-Naik/BIDZY/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+This project was a collaborative effort with four other beginner developers.

+# My contributions:

+1) Developed the Navbar

+2)Built the Add Product page

+You can access the Add Product page through the Navbar on the website.

+# Running the project
+git clone
+npm run dev